dhayabaran/Predicting-house-prices-in-Ames-Iowa-using-historical-data/README.md

 3) Also remember, some modifications to the data can be done only for the train set and not the test set.

-4) Project_split_id contains the different test ids for splitting the data.
+4) Project_test_id contains the different test ids for splitting the data.

 5) Try running the code with different splits.